IIEP - Configure Match and Merge Importer Processing Engine

 Match and Merge Importing Process and Logic

 Data can flow into STEP via an asynchronous inbound integration endpoint (IIEP).
-The IIEP is designed to receive large batches of source records from any of a number of Receiver plugins.
+The IIEP is designed to receive large batches of source records from any of a number of IIEP receiver plugins.
 The incoming source data is translated into STEPXML import files.

-These input files are typically handled one at a time in sequence, according to the parallel settings of the IIEP queue, as defined in the IIEP - Configure Endpoint topic in the Data Exchange documentation.
-The result of the import operation is logged in workbench on the IIEP configuration's Background Processes tab and on the background process execution log.
+In the Match and Merge Importer, input files are typically handled one at a time in sequence, according to the parallel settings of the IIEP queue, as defined in the IIEP - Configure Endpoint topic in the Data Exchange documentation.
+The result of the import operation is logged in the workbench on the IIEP configuration's Background Processes tab and on the background process execution log.

 Any failed records are stored on the BGP in a separate error file which allows the failed updates to be reattempted when errors have been corrected.